harnesscloud/ansible-deployment-harness/README.md

 This means, for example, that nodes cannot directly access or be accessed from outside.
 Obviously, it should be possible to ssh to the root account of any node from the frontend machine.
-In order to access web services running on the nodes you may need to tunnel traffic over ssh, for example by using "ssh -D".
+In order to access web services running on the nodes you may need to tunnel traffic over ssh.

 For any node running a web server; a service running on port 80 can be accessed through a URL that follows this scheme: